-Opening Spring 2024!
-This brand-new, all-climate controlled facility is located at 5092 Hog Mountain Rd in Flowery Branch, GA.
-It contains 678 units with 74,800 +/- RSF on nearly seven acres.
+Now open!
+This brand-new, all-climate controlled facility began leasing in June 2024 and is located at 5092 Hog Mountain Rd in Flowery Branch, GA.
+It contains 677 units with 74,320 +/- RSF on nearly seven acres.
 This highly visible, state-of-the-art facility offers perimeter fencing with electronic gate code access, an integrated security/camera system accessible to owners on a variety of devices, exterior LED lighting, an office with retail supplies, wide drive-aisles, and a combination of interior and drive-up climate units.